 To the best of our knowledge and belief, we did not provide prohibited non-audit services referred to in art.
 5 paragraph 1 second subparagraph of the EU Regulation and art.
 136 of the act on certified auditors.

-Services other than audit of the financial statements, which were provided to the Bank in the audited period are listed in note 55 of the separate financial statements.
+Services other than audit of the financial statements, which were provided to the Group

 Appointment of the audit firm